sethcall/pg_migrate/README.md

 create table users(id BIGSERIAL PRIMARY KEY);
 ```

-## Build your migration manifest and create libraries for your schema (gems, jars, ...)!
+## Build your migration manifest and create libraries for your schema!
+This is where it gets interesting.
 Build your migration project so that pg_migrate can protect your migrations above with transactions and other guards.
-The output of this 'build' process will look a lot like the input.
+The output directory of this 'build' process will look a lot like the input, but this project makes a significant extra step and packages the schemas for you into a library format native to your code (optionally).

 ```bash
 # build output